heythisispaul/stockviewer/README.md

-# RSS Reader SharePoint Webpart
+# Stock Tracker SharePoint Webpart

 ## Summary
 This webpart allows you to include pricing and value information for a stock of your choice onto a site page in the modern SharePoint experience.
 This web part pulls data every 60 seconds from [Alpha Vantage](https://www.alphavantage.co/) once it has been mounted to a page.
 It requires an API Key to get started.
 Alpha Vantage provides them for free and all it takes is an email to [get one](https://www.alphavantage.co/support/#api-key).